MurphyPone/murphypone.github.io/src/content/strong-eventual-consistency.md

 State-Based CRDTs maintain replicated state across a distributed system via composable _Least Upper Bound_ functions which must be defined over their constituent data.
 In the prior example, the $max(\cdot)$ function is a literal LUB, but our data will usually have a more complex structure than singular numbers.

 Formally, our set of data values together within a LUB-based partial order function forms a _join semilattice_[^5] where the "join" is a property of the LUB which govers how the lattices may be merged.
 If values only ever increase, the lattice is monotonic, and said to be a CRDT.
+A LUB can be thought of as the _closest common ancestor_ of two elements in a heirarchical collection of some sort.

 ## Vanilla-Scented Laser Beams